Spike groaned as he walked to class. Only one person called him that - Candy, the bubble brained twit. ""Allo, Candy."

 "Mmm," Buffy said.
 "Maybe Iíll think about this later."

 "Good idea," Spike mumbled, moving his kisses down her collar.
 "I think Iím going to major in the Slayer."
+He captured one breast in his mouth, flicking the nipple expertly with his tongue.

 "I donít know and I donít care," Buffy told him.
 She glanced at the clock on the nightstand and groaned for a different reason.
 "I gotta go."